Kuvill/Uptime/README.md

 ![Gui early edition](./summer_condition.png);

+#### P.S.
-[^1]: Btw those date picker buttons and labels are fiction, except duration model( e.g. years ), that show info util today
+Those date picker buttons and labels are fictional, except for the duration model( e.g. years ), which shows info up to today